-DYN 2880 is a boutique producer run by husband wife John and Betsy Hartnett.
-Their first commercial vintage dates from 2006 – a grand total of 13 cases.
-Production has expanded considerably since then – today they produce about 600 cases of three wines.
+DYN 2880 is a boutique producer run by husband wife John and Betsy Hartnett with help from their children; Meghan is the General Manager and their other two kids, Jesse (a talented photographer) and Liza help out as needed, especially during harvest.
+Their first commercial vintage dates from 2006 – a grand total of 13 cases (only about 1/2 a barrel).
+Production has expanded considerably since then – today they produce about 600 cases of several wines.

 The first vines were planted on the property in 2001 (on a site not previously planted to vines)- unlike most small producers who either plant or source a Cabernet Sauvignon, DYN 2880 does neither.
-Rather at the time, they planted their 1/3 of an acre to Grenache, Petite Sirah and Syrah.
+Rather at the time, they planted their 1/3 of an acre to Grenache, Petite Sirah and Syrah (about 300 vines in total).
 Each vintage varies slightly but this tiny vineyard usually produces between two and three barrels of wine.

 They refer to their vineyard as the “backyard vineyard” and for good reason.
 It is planted directly behind their home in Calistoga.
 And it is a small enough vineyard that when harvest comes they can hand pick every vine themselves with a few friends in just a few hours.